FlukeAndFeather/stickleback/docs/README/instructions.md

 3) From the command line, run `jupyter nbconvert --to markdown --output-dir='.' docs/README/README.ipynb --TagRemovePreprocessor.remove_all_outputs_tags="{'nbconvert-skip'}"`.

+4) Clear notebook outputs (this keeps the file size small enough for GitHub).

-4) Commit and push to GitHub.
+5) Commit and push to GitHub.

 You did it!
 Thanks for keeping the documentation up to date.